Ankitatan/Portfolio/README.md

 # GAIverse.in — v8

 Updated portfolio for Ankita Taneja.
+(Soon to be launched)

 ## Included
 - GAIverse brand wordmark and brand palette from the supplied logo concept.